donfranke/Security-Flashcards/README.md

 # Security-Flashcards
 ## Companion to the book Cyber Security Basics by Don Franke, available at Amazon.com.
 This is a list of security terms currently available for the Security Flashcards Alexa skill.
-I plan to continue to add to this list.
-As a study aid, consider trying to define a term, then ask Alexa for the definition to see if they match.
+To use as a study aid, try defining the term first, then ask Alexa for the definition to see if you were right.

 ## To run the skill
 1. You need an Amazon Echo device
 2. Install the Security Flashcards Alexa skill
 3. Say `open Security Flashcards` to run

-## List available of security terms
+## List of available security terms
 * least privilege
 * defense in depth
 * separation of duties